Uniting for Ukraine

 Who is eligible to be a sponsor?

 An individual who has lawful status in the United States can apply to be a sponsor.
 Individuals who have lawful status includes U.S. citizens and nationals, lawful permanent residents (including lawful temporary residents and conditional permanent residents), nonimmigrants in lawful status (i.e., maintain the nonimmigrant status and have not violated any of the terms or conditions of the nonimmigrant status), asylees, refugees, parolees, TPS holders, and beneficiaries of deferred action (including DACA) or Deferred Enforced Departure.
+People with a pending asylum application and no other status are not eligible to be a sponsor.
+However, people with valid parole are eligible to be sponsors.
 The supporter must pass a background check and show that they have sufficient financial resources to support the individual who they sponsor for the duration of their stay in the United States.

 How much money must the supporter have?

 USCIS does not answer this question on its website but has said in informational sessions with stakeholders that it will look at the federal poverty guidelines.
-Sponsors are expected to have an income above the federal poverty threshold for their household size, where the Ukrainian(s) coming on the Uniting for Ukraine program are included in household size.
+Sponsors are expected to have an income above the federal poverty threshold for their household size, where the Ukrainian(s) coming on the Uniting for Ukraine program are included in household size, regardless of whether the Ukrainian beneficiary will reside with the sponsor or not.

 What kind of support must sponsors provide?